axdeux/Generative-AI-project/README.md

 To run the AI Dex program, clone this repository and run the line "python src/main.py" from the Generative-AI-project directory in the terminal, after installing the required packages.

-Below is a recording of our AI Dex interface, where we quickly peruse some previously generated pokemon-like creatures, and generate a new one.
+Below is a link to a youtube video example of our AI Dex interface, where we quickly peruse some previously generated pokemon-like creatures, and generate a new one.
 We play some of its sounds at the end, note that one of the sounds is a load screech, due to the lack of performance of our sound synthesis model.

 [![Watch the video](./figures/click_here.png)](https://www.youtube.com/watch?v=hv-6xhEqp4M)